NativeScript/firebase/packages/firebase-auth/README.md

 	});
 ```

-#### Testing
+#### Testing phone number auth

 Firebase provides support for locally testing phone numbers:

-On the Firebase Console, select the "Phone" authentication provider and click on the "Phone numbers for testing" dropdown.
+- On the Firebase Console, enable the "Phone" authentication provider and click on the "Phone numbers for testing" dropdown by following the steps at []().

-Enter a new phone number (e.g. +44 7444 555666) and a test code (e.g. 123456).
+- Enter a new phone number (e.g. +44 7444 555666) and a test code (e.g. 123456).
-If providing a test phone number to either the verifyPhoneNumber or signInWithPhoneNumber methods, no SMS will actually be sent.
-You can instead provide the test code directly to the PhoneAuthProvider or with signInWithPhoneNumbers confirmation result handler.
+If providing a test phone number to either the `verifyPhoneNumber` or `signInWithPhoneNumber` methods, no SMS will be sent.
+You can instead provide the test code directly to the `PhoneAuthProvider` or with `signInWithPhoneNumbers` confirmation result handler.

 ## License